ermlikeyeah/HMRC-Git-lessons/README.md

 Each lesson the particpants learn some things, try those things in the lesson – and then are encouraged to go away and use that knowledge while they work.

 Hopefully we will keep running these lessons as part of a continual improvement programme, to help instill knowledge and/or confidence.

+If you have any questions you can email me at simon.wilson@digital.hmrc.gov.uk or get me on Twitter, where I am @ErmLikeYeah